JeffreyLuo333/SongOfStorms/README.md

 The inclusion of __Vocaloids__ in our project was both an inspiration and a challenge presented by my brother Michael.
 It was he who introduced me to "The Legend of Zelda" in the first place.
 A fervent admirer of Hatsune Miku, a renowned Vocaloid of his era, he posed this challenge to us.
 Motivated by his enthusiasm, we embarked on our Vocaloid journey.
 Merrow and Nakumo are AI-powered vocaloids, available at [Studio Neutrino](https://studio-neutrino.com/).

-Studio Neutrino is based in Japan and offers the NEUTRINO Diffusion – AI Singing Voice Generator as freeware.
-This innovative tool harnesses AI to evaluate score data and autonomously produce vocals.
-Navigating it presented a challenge, as all the instructions are provided solely in Japanese.
-After investing time to decipher its functionalities, we've gained valuable insights.
-Let me walk you through the steps.
-As a side note, this is why Merrow and Nakumo sing in Japanese.
+he NEUTRINO Diffusion—an AI-powered Singing Voice Generator offered as freeware by Studio Neutrino—leverages artificial intelligence to analyze musical scores and generate vocals independently.
+Mastering this tool was challenging due to its instructions being available exclusively in Japanese.
+However, after dedicating time to unravel its features, we have acquired significant understanding, which we detail further below.
+This language barrier is the reason why Merrow and Nakumo's vocals are in Japanese rather than English.

-Instructions
+Step-by-step instructions:
 - Download NEUTRINO/Voicebanks here: [Neutrino - Diffusion Google Drive](https://drive.google.com/drive/folders/1cDicMle0z0y6zRLbQp3dD2kI-Zn21YHC)
 - Extract the NEUTRINO folder from the zip file appropriate for your platform and save it to your local file system.
 - The MERROW voicebank is included with the NEUTRINO package by default.
 If you wish to use a different voicebank, you can download them from [Neutrino - Diffusion Google Drive](https://drive.google.com/drive/folders/1cDicMle0z0y6zRLbQp3dD2kI-Zn21YHC).
 After downloading, extract the voicebank and place it in the NEUTRINO/model folder.